-FEEL does not have duration literals although we use boldface duration literals to represent values in the semantic domain.
-Durations can be expressed using a string literal and the duration() built-in function.
+Days and time durations in FEEL can be expressed using either a duration literal (see grammar rule 65) or the duration() built-in function (See 10.3.4.1.).
+We use boldface days and time duration literals to represent values in the semantic domain.
 The literal format of the characters within the quotes of the string literal is defined by the lexical space of the XPath Data Model dayTimeDuration datatype.
 A days and time duration in the semantic domain is a sequence of numbers for the days, hours, minutes, and seconds of duration, normalized such that the sum of these numbers is minimized.
 For example, FEEL(duration("P0DT25H")) = P1DT1H.